 - 1 Tbsp. unsalted butter

 - 4 ounces semisweet or dark chocolate, chopped

 - 2 tsp.
 Jameson Irish Whiskey

 - Preheat oven to 350 degrees.

-- Once crust is cooled, wrap pan in plastic wrap and then wrap in
+- Once crust is cooled, wrap pan in aluminum foil and set aside.

-- In the bowl of an electric mixer, mix cream cheese and sugar on medium speed till fully
+- In the bowl of an electric mixer, mix cream cheese and sugar on medium speed until smooth.

-- Add cornstarch and espresso powder, and continue to mix until fully incorporated, scraping down the bowl as needed.
+- Add cornstarch and espresso powder and continue to mix until fully incorporated, scraping down the bowl as needed.

 - Pour batter into prepared pan and place in a roasting pan.